Morocco Details

 Lunch at a local restaurant to try the Berber pizza.

-Spend the night in a Riad near the dunes.
+Spend the night in a Riad near the dunes: Riad Serai.

 -